 The nationwide reporting project for UK COVID-19 cases in patients with cancer is live.
 The ACP is proud to be supporting this project which will provide important information about the virus in our patient population via a unique network of cancer centres across all 4 nations.
 For more information, to join the collaboration and to see weekly reports on the state of COVID-19 in cancer in the UK, click the following link.

-Researchers at the Royal Marsden Hospital, led by Dr Susie Banerjee, working alongside psychologists from Lancaster University, are launching a national study looking at the impact of the COVID-19 pandemic on staff caring for cancer patients, with particular emphasis on burnout, resilience, wellbeing and coping strategies.
+Researchers at the Royal Marsden Hospital, led by Dr Susie Banerjee, working alongside psychologists from Lancaster University, have launched a national study looking at the impact of the COVID-19 pandemic on staff caring for cancer patients, with particular emphasis on burnout, resilience, wellbeing and coping strategies.
 They are inviting all NHS staff looking after cancer patients to complete three surveys that will be released over the next year, in addition to undertaking some in-depth interviews.
 They hope results will help inform policy around healthcare worker management, both in the short and long term.
 Further details in the attached press release and on the Royal Marsden website.
 ACP members will have received an invitation to participate, please follow the link here to take part.

 PAPER ON COVID INFECTIONS IN PATIENTS RECEIVING CHEMOTHERAPY